ialbert/bio/README.md

     ##gff-version 3
     NC_045512.2     .
 CDS     21562   25384   .       +       .
 ID=1;Name=YP_009724390.1;Parent=YP_009724390.1
     MN996532.2      .
 CDS     21559   25369   .       +       .
 ID=2;Name=QHR63300.2;Parent=QHR63300.2

+## `bio` is stream oriented

+`bio` supports stream oriented programming where the output of one task may be chained into the second.
+Take the example above but now start with a file `acc.txt` that contains just the accession numbers:

+    NC_045512
+    MN996532

+we can run `bio` to find the first three codons for each coding sequence for gene `S`:

+     cat acc.txt | bio fetch | bio fasta --gene S --end 9

+to print:

+    >YP_009724390.1 CDS surface glycoprotein [1:9]
+    ATGTTTGTT
+    >QHR63300.2 CDS spike glycoprotein [1:9]
+    ATGTTTGTT

 ## Who is `bio` designed for?